cglanzer/syria-food-prices/src/models/README.md

 ## Description of the model files
 Before running any of the models in R, please ensure that the working directory (getwd()) is set to /src/models such that the relative paths work correctly.
 This can be done by using setwd().

+*To readers: Please note that this README-file is written for people who are not familiar with R code.*

 ### File 1: lasso_increment_decrement.R:
 This scripts checks whether random, artificial data is more likely to be chosen to predict increasing / decreasing SMEB values in comparison to 'real' data (all other subdistricts).
 This should give us an idea on whether there is a trendsetting district or not.
 Run this script to generate the plot "Linear Model: Real vs Artifitial Data" of the report.